Instituto-Hidrografico/shopping-front/README.md

 ## Roadmap
 ### in development
-- [ ] reorder by asc | desc on toogle
+- [x] reorder by asc | desc on toogle
-- [ ] extract all records in pdf
+- [x] input group
-- [ ] user: improve visual of add multiple roles
+- [x] user: improve visual of add multiple roles
+- [x] extract all records in pdf
 - [ ] load privileges on role's form
-- [x] input group
 - [ ] set combobox, turn with switch
 - [ ] counter only increases by 1